jaywcjlove/vidwall-hub/README.md

 ![Vidwall Hub](./assets/vidwall-hub-screenshots-1.png)

-**Vidwall Hub** is a tool that allows you to easily import videos (`mp4`, `mov`) into the system wallpaper service and use them as lock screen animations in **System Settings**.
+**Vidwall Hub** is a tool that allows you to easily import videos (mp4, mov) into the system wallpaper service and use them as lock screen animations in **System Settings**.

-Due to sandbox restrictions, [Vidwall](https://github.com/jaywcjlove/vidwall) cannot directly implement this feature within the app.
-As a complement to [Vidwall](https://github.com/jaywcjlove/vidwall), Vidwall Hub also cannot directly set lock screen animations because macOS does not provide a related API.
-It only imports videos into the system wallpaper service, and users must complete the final setup in the wallpaper options of System Settings.
+When trying to implement both dynamic wallpapers and dynamic lock screens through the [Vidwall](https://github.com/jaywcjlove/vidwall) app, this feature could not be realized due to macOS sandbox restrictions.
+Therefore, I created a standalone version of the tested code and provide it for free, as a complement to [Vidwall](https://github.com/jaywcjlove/vidwall).
+Even when running independently and bypassing the sandbox, it still cannot directly set dynamic lock screens because macOS does not provide the related API.
+Vidwall Hub only imports videos into the system wallpaper service, and users need to complete the final application in the wallpaper options in System Settings.